mroonga/mroonga/doc/source/tutorial/storage.rst

 Storage mode
 ============

-Here we explain how to use storage mode of mroonga
+Here we explain how to use storage mode of Mroonga

 How to use full text search
 ---------------------------